comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/watsonx.md

 ## Using it with the `track` decorator

 If you have multiple steps in your LLM pipeline, you can use the `track` decorator to log the traces for each step.
-If watsonx.ai is called within one of these steps, the LLM call with be associated with that corresponding step:
+If watsonx is called within one of these steps, the LLM call with be associated with that corresponding step:

 ```python